-There are healthier and safer options to stoke your energy levels if you’re in a slump.
+There are safer and healthier alternatives to energy drinks if you’re in a slump.
 The top two being caffeinated coffee and tea.
 Gately also recommends eating simple carbs, like fruit or crackers, for energy.
 Some of her other tips include:

 - Eat every three to four hours during the day

 - Make sure to get all three macros daily (protein, carbs, and fat)